henrystanley/Quark/intro.md

 I am writing this small section after trying to bulk out the standard library with some new utility functions.
 Using one's language is always the bane of any language designer.
 It makes you furrow your brow and go: "Actually this is pretty rubbish..."
-I don't actually think Quark is rubbish, mind you, but it has made me notice some rough edges.
+In actuality don't think Quark is rubbish, but it has made me notice some rough edges.

 The biggest issue I'm sure you'll face programming in Quark, is all the leaky abstractions.
 Quark is a very mechanical language, in regards to it's evaluation.